QuantEcon/lecture-jax/lectures/mle.md

 +++ {"user_expressions": []}

-The log likelihood function of the Poisson Regression is
+The log likelihood function of the Poisson regression is

 $$
 \underset{\beta}{\max} \Big(